yardkeeper/gophishapi/README.md

-Pasrsing and prepairing json for grafana report
+Parsing gopgish api and prepairing json for grafana report